 A website that silos products and services into categories not only helps Google understand the relationship and relevance of each page to your overall business, but also provides structure to your website that helps visitors find what they are looking for, which ensures a positive user experience.

-On-page SEO is a catch-all term to include anything and everything done with the site that affects SEO and search engine rankings including:
+On-page SEO is a catch-all term to include anything and everything done with the site (including a mobile friendly, responsive design) that affects SEO and search engine rankings including:

 Meta tags are tags hidden in the code of <head> section of your